Novozymes: History

 The current Novozymes was founded in 2000 as a spinout from pharmaceutical company Novo Nordisk.

 In the 2000s Novozymes expanded through the acquisition of several companies focusing on business outside the core enzyme business.
 Amongst them were the Brazilian bio agricultural company Turfal and German pharmaceutical, chemical and life science company EMD/Merck Crop BioScience Inc. These acquisitions made Novozymes a leader in sustainable solutions for the agricultural biological industry.

 In January 2016, the company spun out its biopharmaceutical operations into Albumedix.

 In June 2020, the business announced it would acquire Ireland-based PrecisionBiotics for $90 million.
 In December of the same year Novozymes announced it would acquire Microbiome Labs in a $125 million deal.

+In 12 December 2023, it was announced that Novozymes and Danish bioscience company Chr.
+Hansen had obtained regulatory approval for a merger, and on the following day, the name of the combined company was revealed as Novonesis.

 Ownership

 The Novozymes class A share capital is held by Novo Holdings A/S, a wholly owned subsidiary of the Novo Nordisk Foundation.
 In addition, Novo A/S holds 5,826,280 B shares, which overall gives Novo A/S 25.5% of the total share capital and 70.1% of the votes.